Indies Military Navy

 The Indies Military Navy (Note: Also known as East Indies Marine.)
-(Dutch: Indische Militaire Marine (Note: Sometimes also called in Dutch: Indische oorlogsmarine.); IMM) was a Dutch naval force that was permanently based in the Dutch East Indies.
+(Indische Militaire Marine.
+(Note: Sometimes also called in Indische oorlogsmarine); IMM) was a Dutch naval force that was permanently based in the Dutch East Indies.
 It was established on 16 November 1866 and operated exclusively in the waters of the colony.
 The navy consisted of fast small-sized warships with credible firepower that were used to enforce Dutch authority in the archipelago and to promote the general interests of the Dutch East Indies.
 In 1930 the IMM was disbanded.

 History

-The Indies Military Navy (Dutch:Indische Militaire Marine; IMM) was established by royal decree on 16 November 1866 by splitting the existing Dutch Squadron (Dutch: Nederlands Eskader) of the Royal Netherlands Navy (RNLN).
-This led to most warships being transferred from the Dutch Squadron to the IMM, while the ships that remained became part of the newly formed Auxiliary Squadron (Dutch: Auxiliair Eskader).
+The Indies Military Navy (Indische Militaire Marine; IMM) was established by royal decree on 16 November 1866 by splitting the existing Dutch Squadron (Nederlands Eskader) of the Royal Netherlands Navy (RNLN).
+This led to most warships being transferred from the Dutch Squadron to the IMM, while the ships that remained became part of the newly formed Auxiliary Squadron (Auxiliair Eskader).
 Administratively the IMM was placed under the Department of the Navy in Batavia.
 Its ships were also paid for by the Dutch East Indies government and permanently stationed in the colony.
 The IMM became operational on 1 January 1868.